karilint/mammalbase/documentation/imports.md

 ## Data Validation

-Validation are done by using 'laravel' method.
+Validations are done by using 'laravel' framework method.
 Laravel method origins from php.

 For each importer, one creates file. e.g "occurrence_validation.py". where you construct rules for each wanted field in data dictionary.

 Example:
 ![](https://github.com/karilint/mammalbase/blob/import_toolsin_dokumentaatio/documentation/images/validation_example.png)

 Data dictionary includes all fields the datatable.